oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/5-create-emp-type-wf.md

 ## Summary

-In this lab, you created a workflow in Oracle APEX that assigns onboarding tasks based on the employee’s employment type (Full-Time or Intern).
+In this lab, you created a workflow in Oracle APEX that assigns onboarding tasks based on the Employee’s Employment type (Full-Time or Intern).
 You defined workflow parameters and variables, added automated activities to assign trainings, and configured human tasks and notifications to guide the onboarding process.

 ## What's Next